Bartosz-Kadziolka/BT4BR_Assigment/README.md

 - Favorite Ice Cream flavor: Brown Butter or Salted Caramel
 - Programming languages I like: C++, Python and R
 - Programming languages I dislike: Java, Javascript

+## On to the fun part...
+GIT :D:
+### Useful commands and flags:
+- git clone [repository URL] - clones a repository
+- git add - adds files to the stage
+ - -u - only adds changed files
+ - -A - adds all files
+- git commit - commits files to the branch locally
+ - -m - allows for adding a message to the commit
+ - --amend - allows for fixing a commit message
+- git push origin [branch] - pushes the committed files to the cloud
+- git pull
+- git fetch origin
+- git diff
+- git branch
+- git checkout
+- git merge